Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 How does it look?

 With SSO enabled your EngagementHQ login screen will have a new button that allows your staff to log in with their organization's details.
-Depending on the role you have given them they will then either have access as an administrator or a participant.
+Depending on the role you have given them they will then either have access as a project admin, site admin or a hub admin.

 The wording and color of this 'Council Staff Sign In' button can be customized.